 At Tuesday’s City Council meeting, Hall said staff is considering designating sites that could include garbage pickup and restrooms.
 There was no talk of when this could happen or how much it would cost the city.

 The proposal is the latest in the city’s evolving response to homelessness.
-Since May, the City Council has declared a public health emergency, approved funding to expand shelter capacity, and is preparing to open a tiny home village on a city-owned lot near Plum Street Southeast on the edge of downtown.
+Since May, the City Council has declared a public health emergency, approved funding to expand shelter capacity and is preparing to open a tiny home village on a city-owned lot near Plum Street Southeast on the edge of downtown.

 Enforcement of the city’s ban on camping on city-owned property in downtown has been on hold since last month.
 That’s when a federal appeals court ruled on a case challenging a Boise, Idaho anti-camping ordinance.
-The ruling said cities can’t prosecute people for sleeping on public property when they have nowhere else to go.
+It said cities can’t prosecute people for sleeping on public property when they have nowhere else to go.

 Olympia officials had been preparing to clear some of the downtown camps prior to the ruling.

 Tye Gundel, co-founder of Just Housing, a local homeless advocacy group, said she welcomed the proposal to designate camping sites but urged the city to open many such sites to avoid overcrowding.

 “Is our intention to pursue a path that will simply just protect our city from potential litigation?” she asked.
 “Or do we want to pursue a path that has more promise to truly improve the lives” of homeless people and neighbors?